How I Taught English in Four Countries over Two Years

 Before you set off on your journey, do some serious planning and research.
 If you want to teach in a particular country, find out when term starts.
 Originally I wanted to work in Mexico, but I arrived during term time, with no experience, and foolishly only gave myself two months there.
 No one would take me on, so I just travelled instead.

 Luckily I found three jobs in Quito, Ecuador, but even then I arrived during term.
 I planned Brazil better.
-I arrived in Salvador, Bahia, just before the carnival, found work, and then partied hard before
+I arrived in Salvador, Bahia, just before the carnival, found work, and then partied hard before I started teaching.

 In Australia I had to do a depressing sales job for a couple of weeks before I got a teaching job because, yet again, I arrived at the wrong time.
 In Thailand I found employment online before I went, but I felt obliged to stay in a school where I wasn’t completely comfortable.